-Homeschooling parents often talk about the joys of home educating their children, since they become able to build strong relationships with them encouraging them to develop as individuals rather than file numbers.
+Homeschooling parents often talk about the joys of homeschooling their children since they are able to build strong relationships with them and encourage them to develop as individuals.

 There is no end.
-And really, it’s not the house that is a shipwreck; it’s the home school that’s a shipwreck.
+And really, it’s not the house that’s a shipwreck; it’s the home school that’s a shipwreck.

 So the house may always look like it’s been hit by a tornado, but it’s really not the end of the world.
-In many ways, it can help imbue the gratitude for having the freedom and space to allow them to develop in a non-prejudice, non-judgmental environment.
+In many ways, it can help imbue gratitude for having the freedom and space to allow them to develop in a non-prejudiced, non-judgmental environment.

-In time they will also learn to be responsible over their actions – and as they come of age, household chores are in tow.
+In time, they will also learn to be responsible for their actions, and as they come of age, household chores are in tow.

 Although peer interaction seems like the bane of childhood development, it is often blown out of proportion by homeschooling naysayers.

-There’s a lot to be said about socializing and socialization skills, and few of it actually revolves around the need to be with peers for a great chunk of the time.
-Homeschooling interaction with others involves – really – interacting with everyone.
+There’s a lot to be said about socialising and socialisation skills, and some of it actually revolves around the need to be with peers for a great chunk of the time.
+Homeschooling interaction with others involves, really, interacting with everyone.

-While homeschooling families hang out, they bring socialization to a new level, encouraging children to work with other adults, speak to them, listen to them and form opinions based on what they learn.
+While homeschooling families hang out, they bring socialisation to a new level, encouraging children to work with other adults, speak to them, listen to them, and form opinions based on what they learn.

-Peer interaction – or too much of it – sends a message of conformity or rejection.
-If you do not confirm to the peer norm, feel free to self-reject yourself from the circle.
-Though this may seem harsh, it’s common in the class room setting.
+Peer interaction—-or too much of i—-sends a message of conformity or rejection.
+If you do not conform to the peer norm, feel free to self-reject yourself from the circle.
+Though this may seem harsh, it’s common in the classroom setting.

-Homeschooling gives the advantage of hanging out with like-minded individuals, regardless of age and upbringing, and often makes home school socializing a family-affair.
+Homeschooling gives the advantage of hanging out with like-minded individuals, regardless of age and upbringing, and often makes homeschool socialising a family affair.

 Click to read more…Pages: 1 2